elehcimd/pynb/README.md

 There must be an exact match between the parameter names of the `cells` function and the attribute names of the object returned by [ArgumentParser.parse_args].

-All notebook parameter values that have no default value must be provided from command line.
+All notebook parameter values that have no default value must be provided from the command line.
 E.g., parameter `b` in the example above.

 ## License